 Mt.
 Cook Lily, the name explained: the Mt.
 Cook Lily is one of New Zealand’s most known alpine plants, with beautiful white flowers and large glossy leaves.
 It can grow over a metre tall with leaves larger than the size of your hand!
 The cup-like leaves often hold rain water (trampers sometimes drink from them).

-Haere mai– welcome!
+Haere mai – welcome!
 Today is yours to explore New Zealand’s friendly capital city.
 Wander along Oriental Parade and around the bays, or explore Cuba Street with its eclectic mix of boutiques, cafes, and restaurants.
-A visit to Te Papa, the national museum and one of the most exciting museums in the world, is highly recommended for insights into New Zealand's history, culture, wildlife, and landscapes
+A visit to Te Papa, the national museum and one of the most exciting museums in the world, is highly recommended for insights into New Zealand’s history, culture, wildlife and landscapes.

-Your accommodation: DoubleTree by Hilton Hotel Wellington
+Your accommodation: DoubleTree by Hilton Hotel Wellington (or similar)

 Located less than five minutes away from the waterfront in Wellington, this modern hotel offers luxury and convenience.
 Adjacent to Wellington Cable Car, leading to the Botanic Garden, offering panoramic views of the city and home to a variety of dining and waterside activities.

-Your accommodation: Rutherford Hotel Nelson (or similar)
+Your accommodation: Heritage Rutherford Hotel Nelson (or similar)

 The Rutherford Hotel Nelson offers luxurious accommodation with a full complement of features designed to help you achieve the most from your stay.
 Situated at the doorstep of three national parks and an unmatched range of sandy beaches, blue seas and mountain wilderness.

-Your accommodation: Rutherford Hotel Nelson (or similar)
+Your accommodation: Heritage Rutherford Hotel Nelson (or similar)

 The Rutherford Hotel Nelson offers luxurious accommodation with a full complement of features designed to help you achieve the most from your stay.
 Situated at the doorstep of three national parks and an unmatched range of sandy beaches, blue seas and mountain wilderness.

-Your accommodation: Scenic Hotel Punakaiki (or similar)
+Your accommodation: Sudima Hotel Kaikoura (or similar)

 Get ready to lift off in the safe hands of your pilot, gazing over staggering ice formations and rugged South Island terrain.
 Then you'll touch down on the snowy glacial plains, inhale the mountain air and take snaps with your chopper before heading back to base.
 Duration is 20 minutes.
 The Fox and Franz Josef Glaciers are constantly moving.
 On this flight, which glacier we land on and where is dictated by daily movement of the ice formations and the weather patterns that these vast areas of ice impact.